Downloadable “After the Diagnosis” Toolkit

 Your Other Children

-If you have other children, the fact that their baby brother or sister is visually impaired may have a strong impact on them.
+If you have other children, the fact that their baby brother or sister is blind or low vision may have a strong impact on them.
 Depending on how old they are, their reactions will vary.
 As they get older, they’ll understand more, need more information, and may want to help their little brother or sister.
-At times they may also be jealous of the extra time you spend with your visually impaired child.
+At times they may also be jealous of the extra time you spend with your child.
 They’re going to want—and deserve—your time and attention too.
-Realistically, your visually impaired child is going to require more of your time, attention, and energy, but you don’t want to lose sight of your other children’s needs.
+Realistically, your child with blindness or low vision is going to require more of your time, attention, and energy, but you don’t want to lose sight of your other children’s needs.

 Grief and Other Feelings

 Recognize that brothers and sisters—and everyone in the family—may grieve for the “normal” baby they anticipated.
-At times they may be angry, depressed, resentful, jealous, or in denial about their brother’s visual impairment.
+At times they may be angry, depressed, resentful, jealous, or in denial about their brother’s eye condition.
 Those feelings are normal.
 After all, you probably have them too.
-But if you find that your older child’s behavior has changed in ways that worry you—that her school work has suffered; that he’s dropped out of his weekly softball game; that she’s stopped going to the mall with friends—consider seeking professional help.
+But if you find that your older child’s behavior has changed in ways that worry you—that school work has suffered; that they dropped out of weekly softball game; that they have stopped going to the mall with friends—consider seeking professional help.

 Expectations

-You can’t expect a big sister to be “on duty” all the time to help her visually impaired brother.
-While it’s a good idea to involve her in his care sometimes, that shouldn’t interfere with her own childhood fun.
-You might ask her to pick one meal a day to help him with his eating skills, or ask your son to help his little sister learn to play with her toys from time to time.
+You can’t expect older siblings to be “on duty” all the time to help their sibling.
+While it’s a good idea to involve them in the care sometimes, that shouldn’t interfere with their own childhood fun.

 Your other children need a fair share of your time.
 Try scheduling outings with them to do things they especially enjoy.
-Have a “movie date” with your son every couple of weeks—and leave the choice to him.
-Go to your daughter’s soccer game as often as you can and have a special treat together on the way home.
+Have a “movie date” with your son every couple of weeks—and leave the choice to them.
+Go to your child’s soccer game as often as you can and have a special treat together on the way home.

-Depending on their ages, keep your other children up to date on what’s going on with their visually impaired sister—whether it’s a new medical procedure or the decision about which preschool she’ll go to when she’s three.
+Depending on their ages, keep your other children up to date on what’s going on with their sibling—whether it’s a new medical procedure or the decision about which preschool they’ll go to when they are three.
 While you don’t want to burden them with details, share as much information as you think is appropriate about what’s happening or may happen soon so they’re not taken by surprise or left to worry about the unknown.

 If your baby gets early intervention services and your other children are toddlers or preschoolers, they may be jealous when people come to your house with what they think are great toys and they don’t get to play with them.
 Talk to the professionals who visit about ways they can involve your other children during their home visits.
 If you take your child to a center-based program, ask the professionals there for ways to get your other children involved.

-Your older child may feel that he’s the only one in the world with a visually impaired sister.
-If you’re in a parents group or an early intervention program, you’ll meet people who can probably put you, and him, in touch with other kids in a similar situation so they can compare experiences and learn from one another.
+Your older child may feel that they are the only one in the world with a sibling is blind or low vision.
+If you’re in a parents group or an early intervention program, you’ll meet people who can probably put you, and your other children, in touch with other kids in a similar situation so they can compare experiences and learn from one another.

 Grandparents

 The relationship between grandparents and grandchildren is often very special.
-But it may be hard for your parents to know how to behave with a visually impaired grandchild.
+But it may be hard for your parents to know how to behave with a grandchild who is blind or low vision.
 Like brothers and sisters, grandparents will grieve for the “normal” grandchild they expected.
-They’ll probably need your help to understand the importance of treating your little girl the same as their other grandkids—that she needs their love and support; will learn to do the things other children do, although differently; and is an important part of the family.
+They’ll probably need your help to understand the importance of treating your little one the same as their other grandkids—that they need their love and support; will learn to do the things other children do, although differently; and is an important part of the family.

-Talking to Family and Friends about Your Child’s Visual Impairment
+Talking to Family and Friends about Your Child’s Eye Condition

 Whether you’re talking with family, friends, or complete strangers, there will be times when you’ll be uncomfortable, confused, or angry at people’s reactions.
 You may get advice or questions you don’t want, hear stories about other people with disabilities, and receive empathetic pats on the back.
 Try to remember that most people have little or no experience with vision loss and so they’re not sure how to react to you or your child.